pydio/cells-sdk-java/Contribute.md

 #### More tweaks

-In Jan.
-2023, we should also do the following to finalize SDK generation:
+In Feb 2025 with generator v7.11.0, we also do the followings to finalize a clean SDK:

-- Import the project in Android Studio to insure we did not miss any issue
+- Import the project in Android Studio to ensure we did not miss any issue
-- Change the `javax.ws` prefix in the package imports of all class in the openapi package, to import `jakarta.ws.rs.core.GenericType` rather than `javax.ws.rs.core.GenericType`: the later package is not maintained anymore.
 - perform a "optimize import" on the `com.pydio.cells.openapi` client to remove unnecessary warnings.

 ## Developer Tips